 Keywords: Skills, Agency, Pedagogy, Innovation, Equality

-‘Digital courage’ reclaims the radical, equalising role of technology in museums.
-It positions digital activity as a more collaborative and less individualistic process than ‘digital confidence,’ an activity that posits equality at its core.
+“Digital courage” reclaims the radical, equalising role of technology in museums.
+It positions digital activity as a more collaborative and less individualistic process than “digital confidence,” an activity that situates equality at its core.
 It is a practice that depends on the workforce being enabled to experiment and play with digital; to tell their own stories with it, and to plot their own paths.
-‘Digital courage’ asserts that acquiring new digital skills is an exercise in freedom where museum workforces adopt new technologies whilst at the same time acquiring the rights to reinvent them.
-In this paper, we will explore why museums engaging in practices of ‘digital courage’ are future-proofed museums.
+“Digital courage” asserts that acquiring new digital skills is an exercise in freedom where museum workforces adopt new technologies whilst at the same time acquiring the rights to reinvent them.
+This paper draws upon ideas from critical social theory as first principles, to explore why museums engaging in practices of “digital courage” are future-proofed museums.

 As with most regional UK museums of medium size, the workforce in Brighton were of mixed ages and varying levels of digital confidence.
 Some engaged with social media daily, while others described themselves as “observers, not users” (Frost, 2020a).
 Many expressed how they used different platforms for different things while others claimed minimal understanding of the purpose of several online channels.
 There was a prevailing sense of fear around how to effectively utilise social media in a way that would be appropriate while not compromising the privacy or ethical values of the organisation or any of its staff.
 The feeling that “we could do more” resonated with many and there was a consensus that there was little consistency in RPM’s approach (ibid, 2020a).
 Much of the workforce intimated a lack of confidence in accurately representing the organisation via social media.

-At a universal level, the workshops held at RPM in 2019 and a subsequent set of mirroring discussions held across the Smithsonian Institution in the US in 2020, reveal three key propositions about digital technology in museums (Frost & Vargas, 2020):
+The workshops held at RPM in 2019 and a subsequent set of mirroring discussions held across the Smithsonian Institution in the US in 2020, help us deduce three significant propositions about digital technology in museums (Frost & Vargas, 2020):

 - That the only way digital confidence is going to be achieved is through systemic behavioural change, by working collaboratively across all departments and levels to meet staff and volunteers where they are, based on their specific needs and aspirations.